 Keywords: Anthropic Reasoning, History of Cosmology, Bayesianism, The Presumptious Philosopher, The Self-Indication Assumption

 Abstract: To determine what the rational credences are for the epistemic agents in the famous cases of self-locating belief, one should model the processes that lead to those agents having the evidence that they have.
-This seems immensely reasonable.
-However, the existing literature gives the impression that if one takes this approach, then one arrives at such conclusions as the doomsday argument being correct and that Sleeping Beauty should be a halfer.
-However, there is an implicit existential bias in that literature: it is assumed that the first step in those processes is that it was determined that the agent in question should exist.
+This is the immensely reasonable approach taken by Darren Bradley (Phil.
+Review 121, 149-177) and Joseph Halpern (Ergo 2, 195-206).
+However, they make it seem like this approach must lead to such conclusions as the doomsday argument being correct and that Sleeping Beauty should be a halfer.
+I argue that this is due to an implicit existential bias: it is assumed that the first step in those processes is the determination that the agent in question must necessarily exist.
 It is much more reasonable to model that determination as contingent and a result of other, earlier, steps in the process.
 This paper offers such alternative models.
+They imply an endorsement of what has mockingly been called “presumptuous” reasoning, and a massive shift of credences in favor of the existence of a multiverse and in favor of the Everettian interpretation of quantum mechanics.

 Keywords: Self-Locating Belief, The Doomsday Argument, Sleeping Beauty, Quantum Mechanics, The Fine-Tuning Argument, Protocols, Selection Effects